David Dudley Field II: Dedication to codification

 After having practiced law for several years, Field became convinced that the common law in America, and particularly in New York state, needed radical changes to unify and simplify its procedure.
 1836 was particularly devastating for Field: his first wife, youngest child, and one of his brothers all died in the same year.
 To cope with his grief, he paused his law practice, traveled to Europe for over a year and focused on investigating the courts, procedure, and codes of England, France and other countries.
 He then returned to the United States and labored to bring about a codification of its common law procedure.
 Upon returning, he also established his own law firm, in which he was joined by his brothers Stephen and Jonathan.

 Much of Field's ideas on codification and the civil procedure rules were based on the 1825 Louisiana Code of Procedure.
 The Louisiana code was drafted by jurists including Edward Livingston, Louis Lislet (1762–1832), and Pierre Derbigny.
 In turn, the Louisiana code was inspired by French (including the French Code of Civil Procedure of 1806), Spanish, and Roman law, the common law tradition, and Livingston's Louisiana Practice Act of 1805.
 European civil law thus influenced American civil procedure, partially through the intermediary of Louisiana.

 Livingston helped to prepare criminal and civil codes for Louisiana, and Field's personal papers at Duke University Libraries reveal that he had read Livingston's 1825 report on the Louisiana Civil Code.
 Field was also influenced by criticism of the common law by his law partner Henry Sedgwick, as well as lawyer William Sampson.

-Field devoted more than 40 years to this codification project.
+Field devoted more than 40 years of his life to codification, and he "was by far the most persuasive and articulate advocate of codification in nineteenth-century America."
 He began by outlining his proposed reforms in pamphlets, professional journal articles, and legislative testimony, but met with a discouraging lack of interest.
 In 1846, Field's ideas gained wider notice with publication of a pamphlet, "The Reorganization of the Judiciary", which influenced that year's New York State Constitutional Convention to report in favor of a codification of the laws.
 In 1847 he finally had a chance to put his ideas into official form when he was appointed head of a state commission to revise court procedure and practice.
 The first part of the commission's work, a portion of the code of civil procedure, was reported and enacted by the legislature in 1848.
 By January 1, 1850, the New York state legislature had enacted the complete Code of Civil Procedure, subsequently known as the Field Code since it was almost entirely Field's work.